robric/wiki-contrail-controller/Flow-processing.md

 Agent opens a socket on pkt0 interface and registers with Boost ASIO library for I/O. Boost library notifies agent when a packet is received on the interface.
 On getting notification from Boost library, Agent reads the packet enqueues packet immediately to "Packet Handler" module without parsing the packet.

-Task Context : ASIO notification happens in context of main thread.
-Since main thread runs out of task library, the module should not access any databases managed in agent.
+**Task Context** : ASIO notification happens in context of main thread of agent process.
+Since main thread runs outside of task library, the module should not access any databases managed in agent.
+On receiving a packet, its is immediately enqueued to "Packet Handler"

 ### Packet Handler
 This module receives packet enqueued by "Pkt0 Rx" module.
 VRouter traps different type of packets to agent.
 Example, packet for flow setup, ping packets to gateway-ip, ARP response packets etc.